eth-protocol-fellows/cohort-five/projects/project-ideas.md

 By Nimbus Team

 The Nimbus CL and EL implementations have many fuzzable protocol components, such as, but not necessarily limited to: SSZ, RLP, JSON-RPC, REST JSON, and libp2p.
 This project would involve fuzzing any subset of these and presenting results.

+### Besu: Portal Client

+By Besu Team

+Standalone, modular Portal Client written in Java - build a from-scratch implementation using Dagger for compile-time inversion of control.

+### Besu: PeerSpective - Peering Tool

+By Besu Team

+Standalone utility to visualize, interrogate and manipulate devp2p network peers.
+Will be used to deeply inspect and analyze peering handshakes and sub protocols used in execution layer clients.

+### Besu: Archive mode with Bonsai storage

+By Besu Team

+Implement Besu's Bonsai mode data storage to work with archive nodes.

+### Besu: SSZ Transaztions

+By Besu Team

+Introduce SSZ as a supported encoding format by implementing [EIP-6493](https://eips.ethereum.org/EIPS/eip-6493)